Reverse Mobile Phone Number Lookup

-"Often a phone number pops up on my cell phone's caller-ID that I recognize.
-So I let it go to voicemail and check messages later.
-But usually there is no message, or the message makes no sense.
-How can I find out who owns this number?"
+A reader asks: 'Sometimes a phone number pops up on my phone's caller-ID that I don't recognize.
+I let it go to voicemail, but usually there is no message.
+When I call, there's no answer.
+An online search tells me only that it's a cell phone.
+How can I find out who owns this number?'

 Reverse Lookup For Mobile Phones

-They often do it by offering reverse mobile free of charge - one time, and only after you give the company your mobile number, name, address, etc. That's how reverse mobile services get many of their records.
+They sometimes do it by offering reverse mobile free of charge - one time, and only after you give the company your mobile number, name, address, etc. That's how reverse mobile services get many of their records.
 Of course, then your personal information is up for sale, too!
+Some mobile number lookup sites even provide a form where people can enter the name and address associated with a mobile number, without offering anything in return.
+I doubt they verify this data, so that casts doubt on the usefulness of their service.

 Some sources estimate that reverse mobile service providers cover about 80 to 90 percent of all active mobile phone numbers.
-But we can never know for sure.
+But I think the number is MUCH lower.
 All we know is there's a significant chance that a reverse mobile lookup will find no results.
 That's why most reverse mobile services offer a money-back guarantee: if they don't find the information you want, you don't pay.

 Yes, it's quite a bit more expensive than calling your local phone company's directory assistance operator for a landline phone listing.
 Reverse mobile lookup exists because there is a need in the marketplace.
 And it costs a lot because a) it's difficult and expensive to gather mobile phone information and b) people really, really want it!